 Earlier in this guide under the prerequisites section, there is a note around allowing a firewall rule:

 -A INPUT -p tcp âdport 25565 -j ACCEPT

 Here are some of the most common port numbers and network services that use them:

 - FTP or File Transfer Protocol: 21

-When you install the Minecraft servers, the default settings currently only allow SSH traffic to be able to access this server and block every other request.
+When you install the Minecraft servers on Ubuntu or Debian, the default settings currently only allow SSH traffic to be able to access this server and block every other request.
 Minecraft uses the port 25565 to allow connections to a server which means you need to enable traffic to pass through this port.
 For more information, seeHow to Configure a Firewall with UFW.

 You can also add a firewall rule using the ufw by running the following command:

 When you do this, here is what you are trying to accomplish with this configuration: